Quantum cosmological background superposition and perturbation predictions: Conclusions

 Once a trajectory has been picked, the next step of the method to compute perturbations consists in replacing occurrences of the background quantities by their actual time-dependent functions as determined by the quantum trajectories in the second-order Hamiltonian that describes the evolution of perturbations.
 From that point on, the standard treatment for cosmological perturbation theory~\cite{Mukhanov:1990me} can be straightforwardly applied and $n-$point functions calculated.

-In the single state background, the trajectories thus obtained are all proportional to the semi-classical trajectories resulting from taking the expectation value, so the ensuing impact on the perturbation spectrum and properties is inconsequential.
+In the single state background, the above-defined trajectories are proportional to the semi-classical ones resulting from taking the expectation value, so the ensuing impact on the perturbation spectrum and properties is unchanged whether or not such trajectories are given a physical reality.
 A superposed background state however, while equivalent to the single state case and GR in the semi-classical regime, may differ tremendously in the quantum regime, opening up a large variety of possibilities of consequences on perturbations and can thereby in principle be constrained by observations.

-Comparing the situation examined in the present work with that of Ref.~\cite{Bergeron:2025eda}, it is tempting to consider such a simple cosmological model to address the issue of the meaning and consequences of eikonal trajectories in quantum physics: starting with the same initial conditions and ending with the same background configuration, the two descriptions are expected to yield very distinct predictions for the power spectra of perturbations, some originating as direct consequences of the existence of trajectories.
+Comparing the situation examined in the present work with that of Ref.~\cite{Bergeron:2025eda}, it is tempting to consider such a simple cosmological model to address the issue of the meaning and consequences of eikonal trajectories in quantum physics: starting with the same initial conditions and ending with the same background configuration, the two descriptions are expected to yield potentially distinct predictions for the power spectra of perturbations, some originating as direct consequences of the existence of trajectories.
 Importantly, while the details of the novel features introduced by the trajectories are highly sensitive to the chosen parameters and initial conditions, their occurrence and deviation from the standard treatment is not.

-We plan to study how they may concretely manifest in observations and what generic predictions could be made more explicitly in future work.
-Furthermore, it would be interesting to establish how going beyond the Born-Oppenheimer approximation in the trajectory approach would affect these predictions.
-Paraphrasing EPR~\cite{Einstein:1935rr}, one could then ask the question "Can quantum-mechanical description of cosmology be considered complete?", a question that could perhaps lead to observational proposals and yield potentially new insights into the quantum realm in general.
+In order to establish the possibility of such observable imprints, we consider the time development of tensor perturbations in a universe dominated by a radiation fluid.
+Although non-realistic because incomplete, this example permits to exhibit interesting properties.
+We thus calculate explicitly the tensor power spectrum for two specific examples and compare the resulting spectra to those one would obtain in the single state case.

+The dynamics of the perturbation modes are found to be influenced by the superposition trajectories, but in a way that may or may not be measurable.
+In particular, we found that in the limit of small wavenumbers, the spectral index $n_\textsc{t}$ takes on its one-bounce value $n_\textsc{t} = 2$ in the cases we focused on, with only a slight modification (decrease) of its amplitude.
+For larger wavenumbers, and therefore smaller scales, the spectrum highly depends on the concrete realization of the biverse.
+As one would expect, if the trajectory is not very different from that of a single universe, only the amplitude changes, and thus no effect could be measured in cosmological observations.
+In a more drastic case, i.e. when the biverse trajectory displays a second bounce, the power spectrum can exhibit non-linear features that alter the spectral index (if one insists on fitting a simple power law).